 Life imitates art.
 We shape our tools and thereafter they shape us.— John M. Culkin, “A Schoolman’s Guide to Marshall McLuhan” (Saturday Review, 1967)

-Every time we introduce a new tool, it always leads to new and unexpected discoveries, because Nature's imagination is richer than ours.— Freeman Dyson, ‘The Scientist as Rebel’, in Cornwell (ed.), Nature's Imagination
+Every time we introduce a new tool, it always leads to new and unexpected discoveries, because Nature's imagination is richer than ours.[next]— Freeman Dyson, ‘The Scientist as Rebel’, in Cornwell (ed.), Nature's Imagination

 After the initial basis of a rational life, with a civilized language, has been laid, all productive thought has proceeded either by the poetic insight of artists, or by the imaginative elaboration of schemes of thought capable of utilization as logical premises.
 In some measure or other, progress is always a transcendence of what is obvious.— Whitehead (1929, 9)

 ‘Productive thought’ then is bound to be imaginative.
-But it is an imaginative response to (or reading of) actual experience – not imaginary experience – that is most productive, in science, art and religion.
+But it is an imaginative response to (or anticipation of) actual experience – not imaginary experience – that is most productive, in science, art and religion.

 Our conceptual imagination, like its artistic counterpart, draws inspiration from contacts with experience.
 And like the works of imaginative art, the constructions of mathematics will tend therefore to disclose those hidden principles of the experienced world of which some scattered traces had first stimulated the imaginative process by which these constructions were conceived.— Polanyi (1962, 46)